ViniciusTavares/Universal-React-And-Node-App/README.md

 ```

 #### Preparing the enviroment!
 Now, the last step!
-Prepare you http enviroment using the module "http-sever".
+Prepare you http enviroment using the module "http-server".
 As mentioned above, whether you prefer the first option:
 ```
 node_modules/.bin/http-server src/static
 ```